 - Arrange to have someone with you for the first night following your operation. - Do not lock the bathroom door, or make yourself inaccessible to the person looking after you. - Do not operate machinery or appliances i.e. a cooker, kettle. - Eat a balanced diet.
 Drink plenty of fluids to avoid constipation.
-By eating a healthy diet you will help to improve the healing process. - Do not make any important decisions or sign legal/important documents. - Be aware of using social media over the next 24 hours, as you may not be fully aware of what you are posting - Do not take any medication to help you sleep as this could interact with the anaesthetic already in your body. - Please consider if you need help to look after any children or pets that you may have. - Please take regular pain relief (e.g. Paracetamol, Ibuprofen) if required.
+By eating a healthy diet you will help to improve the healing process. - Do not make any important decisions or sign legal/important documents. - Do not take any medication to help you sleep as this could interact with the anaesthetic already in your body. - Please consider if you need help to look after any children or pets that you may have. - Please take regular pain relief (e.g. Paracetamol, Ibuprofen) if required.